 2. Notify your own insurance company that you were in an accident

 Even if you don’t intend to file a first-party claim with your own insurance company, you should still notify them about the accident right away.
-Your insurance company may be willing to help you with the claims process to collect from the other driver’s insurance company.
+They may be willing to help you with the claims process to collect from the other driver’s insurance company.

-Additionally, if the other insurance company doesn’t offer enough to cover your damages and you need to file a claim under your own collision coverage, you may only have a certain amount of time to let your insurer know about the accident.
+Additionally, if the other driver doesn’t have enough insurance to cover your damages and you need to file a claim under your own collision coverage, you may only have a certain amount of time to let your insurer know about the accident.

-Whether you file a claim with your insurance company or they assist you with a third-party claim, one of the conditions of your insurance agreement is that you must fully cooperate with your insurance adjuster—so be sure to work with them!
+Whether you file a claim with your insurance company or they assist you with a third-party claim, one of the conditions of your insurance agreement is that you must fully cooperate with your insurance adjuster.

 3. Gather medical bills and certified estimates of the damage